Ruby slippers

 The ruby slippers are a pair of magical shoes worn by Dorothy Gale as played by Judy Garland in the 1939 Metro-Goldwyn-Mayer musical film The Wizard of Oz.
 Because of their iconic stature, they are as of December 2024 the most valuable items of film memorabilia in the world.
 Several pairs were made for the film, though the exact number is unknown.
 Five pairs are known to have survived; one pair was stolen from a museum in 2005 and recovered in 2018.

 In L. Frank Baum's original 1900 novel, The Wonderful Wizard of Oz, on which the film is based, Dorothy wears Silver Shoes.
-However, the color of the shoes was changed to red to take advantage of the three-strip Technicolor film process used in certain big-budget and prestige Hollywood films of the era.
-Film screenwriter Noel Langley is credited with the idea.
+However, the color of the shoes was changed to red to take advantage of the three-strip Technicolor film process used in some big-budget prestigious Hollywood films of the era.
+Screenwriter Noel Langley is credited with the idea.

 The slippers

 The Wizard of Oz (1939)

 In the MGM film, an adolescent farm girl named Dorothy Gale (played by Judy Garland), her dog Toto, and their Kansas farmhouse are swept into the air by a tornado and transported to the Land of Oz.
 The house falls on and kills the Wicked Witch of the East, freeing the Munchkins from her tyranny.
-Glinda, the Good Witch of the North arrives via a magic bubble and shows Dorothy the dead woman's feet sticking out from under the house with the ruby slippers on them.
+Glinda, the Good Witch of the North arrives and shows Dorothy the dead woman's feet sticking out from under the house with the ruby slippers on them.
 When the Wicked Witch of the West comes to claim her dead sister's shoes, Glinda magically transfers them to Dorothy's feet.
 Glinda tells Dorothy never to take them off, as the slippers must be very powerful, or the Wicked Witch would not want them so badly.
 Throughout the rest of the film, the Wicked Witch schemes to obtain the shoes.
 She tries to take the slippers when she captures Dorothy, but receives a painful shock.
 She then realizes that the slippers will only come off if the wearer is dead, so she decides to kill Dorothy.
 Before she does, however, Dorothy accidentally splashes her with a bucket of water, causing her to melt away.
 In the end, Glinda reveals that Dorothy can return home by simply closing her eyes, clicking the slippers' heels together three times, and repeating the sentence, "There's no place like home."